Skip to main content

 fn main() {

-// VelopackApp should be the first thing to run.
+// VelopackApp should be the first thing to run, in some circumstances it may terminate/restart the process to perform tasks.

 VelopackApp::build().run();